lukejcollins/nixos-build/README.md

 This script takes care of:

-1. Generating the required `generated-files.nix` file.
-2. Building and switching to the NixOS system configuration.
+1. Building and switching to the NixOS system configuration.
-3. Switching to the user-specific home-manager configuration.
+2. Switching to the user-specific home-manager configuration.

 **Note**: Make sure the `build.sh` script has executable permissions (`chmod +x build.sh`).